openstack/rally/doc/source/quick_start/tutorial/step_6_aborting_load_generation_on_sla_failure.rst

 load at the very last moment just before bad things happened.
 The reason why it runs so many attempts to authenticate is because of not enough good success criteria.** We had to run a lot of iterations to make average duration bigger than 5 seconds.
-Let’s chose better success criteria for this task and run it one more time.
+Let's chose better success criteria for this task and run it one more time.

 .. code-block:: yaml